gdeol4/gdeol4/README.md

 ## Currently working on

 <p>
-I'm currently working on three projects in my free time and I often switch between them:
+I'm currently working on these projects in my free time:
 </p>

-**1. Federated learning:**
+**1. Building and expanding personal site and blog:**
+* Writing articles about applied bioinformatics tools and techniques.
+  * RDKit tutorials
+  * Deepchem tutorials
+  * Datamol tutorial
+  * Custom python functions
+* Creating cheetsheets and flashcards for ml and stats.

+**2. Building a federated learning platform on blockchain:**
 * Writing jupyter notebooks about federated learning to learn more about privacy preserving AI using OpenMined and PySyft.
   * build a simple web app to connect and recieve fitbit data
   * configure and run raspbarry pi 4 as data server (data owner)